Doctorate in Clinical Psychology

 AND possess one of the following:

 Applicants also need to understand the role of clinical psychologists working within the UK healthcare system and demonstrate their understanding and adherence to core NHS principles and values.
 Applicants need to demonstrate a commitment to applying psychological research and theories in a clinical setting.
-Applicants applying to NHS places on the programme need to demonstrate a commitment to working within the NHS and social care.
+Applicants applying to NHS places on the programme need to demonstrate a commitment to working within the UK NHS and social care.

 The programme is responsible for ensuring trainees' fitness to practise and therefore, applicants' conduct throughout the selection process is taken into account.
 This includes all correspondence and communication with the programme as well as conduct at interview.